 • Operating any manufacturing, industrial or commercial enterprise within the emirate;

-• Letting any residential or commercial property located within the emirate; or
+• Letting any property located in the emirate; or

-• Rendering services in the emirate (excluding the mere purchasing of goods, or rights in such goods, within the emirate.)
-A chargeable person in Dubai shall be charged taxes on a sliding scale as described above except that the tax so charged shall be reduced by the credit aggregate of oil dealt in during that fiscal year so long as the total of all reductions granted to all chargeable persons during that fiscal year shall not exceed the credit aggregate of oil dealt in for that fiscal year.
+• Rendering services in the emirate, (excluding the mere purchasing of goods, or rights in such goods, within the emirate.)
+A chargeable person in Abu Dhabi shall be charged taxes on a sliding scale as described above except that the tax so charged shall be reduced by the credit aggregate of oil dealt in for that fiscal year so long as the total of all reductions granted to all chargeable persons in that fiscal year shall not exceed the credit aggregate of oil dealt in for that fiscal year.
 Taxable income is computed after the deduction of all costs and expenses incurred by a chargeable person earning such income.

-Dubai has declared and established free zones that offer tax and business incentives aimed at making Dubai a global business and commercial centre.
-The incentives usually include tax holidays for a guaranteed period (most free zones offer a tax holiday of 50 years), 100% foreign ownership, no Customs duties within the free zone and “one-stop shop” administrative services for visas, labour sourcing and related matters.
+Abu Dhabi has declared and established free zones that offer tax and business incentives aimed at making Abu Dhabi into a global business and commercial centre.
+The incentives usually include tax holidays for a guaranteed period (most free zones offer a tax holiday of 50 years), 100% foreign ownership, no Customs duties within the free zone and “one-stop shop” administrative services.

 There are currently no withholding taxes in the UAE.